Hcpty/event-driven-programming-and-multi-thread-programming/README.md

 # Readme
-A note about Event-Driven Step-Arranged Programming.
+A note about Multi-Thread Programming and Event-Driven Programming.

 ### Event-Driven Step-Arranged Programming